sukeya/mvPolynomial/README.md

 The examples exist in "test" directory.

 ## Multi-variable polynomial
-A class `MultiVarPolynomial` implements multi-variable polynomials.
+A class `MVPolynomial` implements multi-variable polynomials.
 Its interface is the same as Boost's flat_map except that it lacks `merge` member function.
 So, please see the document of Boost's flat_map.